jimmytan123/nextjs-ecommerce/README.md

 ## .env File

-To run the app, you have to create a .env file that contains the folling info:
+To run the app locally, you have to create a .env file that contains the following info:

 ```
 DATABASE_URL="file:./dev.db"